Kent Coffee Variety: Typica’s floral cultivar

 If you’ve been a specialty coffee connoisseur, you’re familiar with Arabica coffee.
-Arabica coffee varieties and mutations share similarities in flavor and caffeine content.
+Arabica coffee varieties and mutations share similarities in flavour and caffeine content.
 However, compared with their Robusta counterparts, there is still a great deal of variation between them (1).

 Typica generally has bright acidity with a sweet, lingering finish and is the basis for wide varieties, cultivars, and mutations.

 While the origins of the Kent coffee variety aren’t entirely clear, most coffee historians pinpoint its origins to either India or Kenya (2).
 This Typica cultivar was widely grown in parts of India and various East African countries.
 But, as of the 1940s, Kent is primarily cultivated in Uganda and Indonesia (3).

 Kent has “lost” its resistance and is no longer considered well-suited for the virulent strains of rust that have emerged in recent decades.

 Want to geek out on coffee varieties and mutations?
 Check out this video from Project Origins.